1–2 spots available for Q2 · Claim yours

 What if I want to build with Vue instead of React?

 Vue is a completely viable choice for an MVP.
 It has a gentler learning curve, excellent documentation, and a solid ecosystem.
 The trade-off: Vue has a smaller hiring pool than React.
 If your team is committed to Vue and you don't plan to scale hiring aggressively, it's genuinely fine.
 If you might need to hire 3–5 frontend engineers in 12 months, React narrows that bottleneck.
-For GigEasy, we chose React for scalability; a Vue version would've shipped just as fast.
+For GigEasy, we chose React because of hiring flexibility; a Vue version would've shipped just as fast.

 Can I build a Laravel + React MVP cheaper if I use a junior team?